spacetelescope/romancal/docs/roman/tweakreg/README.rst

 Alignment
 ---------
-The source catalog (either created by `SourceDetectionStep` or user-provided) gets cross-matched and fit to an astrometric reference catalog (set by ``TweakRegStep.abs_refcat``).
+The source catalog (either created by `SourceDetectionStep` or provided by the user) gets cross-matched and fit to an astrometric reference catalog (set by ``TweakRegStep.abs_refcat``).
 The pipeline initially supports fitting to any Gaia Data Release (defaults to `GAIADR3`).